argentini/Argentini.SqlPkg/README.md

 ### 1. Install Microsoft .NET

-SqlPkg requires that you already have dotnet installed, which you can get at [https://dotnet.microsoft.com](https://dotnet.microsoft.com/).
+SqlPkg requires that you already have dotnet 8.0 runtime installed, which you can get at [https://dotnet.microsoft.com](https://dotnet.microsoft.com/).

 ### 2. Install SqlPkg